meduzen/datetime-attribute/README.md

 import * from 'datetime-attribute'
 ```

-Not using a pckage manager?
+Not using a package manager?
 Download [the package files](https://github.com/meduzen/datetime-attribute/releases) in your project.

 ## Expressing moments with `datetime()`